 I got home very hungry and tired but in a good way!
 I love to spread the love for Bonsai and my knowledge, it is immensely fulfilling and uplifting!
 I can’t wait for the next edition!

 I wanted to tackle the subject of downsizing the image of a full-size tree into a compact miniature version.
-Off course Bonsai is not the simple copying of trees from nature, but to understand how it works can help you to realize your own ideas.
-I will use an imaginary example of a 50 cm/20 Inch high Bonsai and will, later on, use two of my own Bonsai of that same hight to make things clear!
+Off course, Bonsai is not the simple copying of trees from nature, but understanding how it works can help you to realize your own ideas.
+I will use an imaginary example of a 50 cm/20 Inch high Bonsai and will, later on, use two of my own Bonsai of that same height to make things clear!

-After surging the web, I have found a wonderful dark silhouette image of a tree to use as an example.
+After surfing the web, I found a wonderful dark silhouette image of a tree to use as an example.